gupta-ji6/ayushgupta.tech/content/uses/mobile/index.md

 ---
 title: 'Mobile'
-subtitle: 'Only if my phone could incorporate all these apps in 64 gigs of storage'
+subtitle: 'Only if my phone could incorporate all these apps in teeny-tiny gigs of storage'
 order: 3
 ---